 After the compilation, you can deploy your smart contract, which will execute after meeting the predetermined conditions.
 However, remember that you need the actual crypto to get the ball rolling.

-You can also choose the Prolitus team for building a smart contract as we provide the highest quality of service and the best practises associated with Blockchain development.
+You can also choose the Prolitus team for building a smart contract as we provide the highest quality of service and the best practices associated with Blockchain development.

 Smart contracts are revolutionary pieces of code that automate the entire process.
 However, it requires coding skills and expertise to develop a smart contract.
 It is also essential to be careful while deploying your smart contract as it becomes immutable.
 The above guide will help you understand how to build smart contracts.